 1. Background checks are ineffective.

 The shooters at Virginia tech, Tucson, and the Aurora movie theater all purchased their firearms at dealers, therefore all took and passed a background check.
 This in spite of their friends, family and schools all being very aware of their mental instability, having reported it and tried to deal with it for years.
 The background check system in its current form, clearly does not stop these people.
 The money and effort that is being put into passing this expansion of this failed system would be so much better spent fixing the current system so that it might actually work in some cases.

 As to the criminal element, making background checks required for all legal sales will not affect the criminal set as the legal sales channel is not where they get their firearms.
 Criminals’ firearms are generally stolen and then bought and sold on the ‘black market’ (between each other).
-An average of 232,000 guns are stolen per year as shown on page 1 of this U.S. DOJ Bureau of Justice Statistics report and criminals then acquire them from ‘friends, family and each other’ as on page 13 in this Bureau of Justice Statistics report.
+An average of 232,000 guns are stolen per year as shown on page 1 of this 2012 U.S. DOJ Bureau of Justice Statistics report and criminals then acquire them from ‘friends, family and each other’ as on page 13 in this 2013 Bureau of Justice Statistics report.
 No new law will ever touch any part of this market – everything they are doing is already illegal.
-Finally, criminals can also use straw purchasers to evade background checks, such as drug dealers using hooked customers with clean records to buy the guns for them and paying the customer in drugs as illustrated on page 18 of this ATF report.
+Finally, criminals can also use straw purchasers to evade background checks, such as drug dealers using hooked customers with clean records to buy the guns for them and paying the customer in drugs as reported by the ATF.

 2. ALL Gun control laws do not work, not just ‘universal background checks’